-The Augean Community Fund has approximately £175,000 available per year.
-The budget is funded by donations made by Augean PLC under the Landfill Communities Fund from its two landfill sites located near Thornhaugh and Kings Cliffe.
+- The Augean Community Fund has approximately £500,000 available per year.
+The budget is funded by donations made by Augean under the Landfill Communities Fund from its two landfill sites located near Thornhaugh and Kings Cliffe.

 Contributing Third Party (CTP) Payment:

-Each grant awarded will require a payment to be made to Augean Ltd so that the grant can be released by GrantScape.
-This is called a Contributing Third Party (CTP) payment.
-The CTP payment covers Augean’s costs in providing monies for the grant through the Landfill Communities Fund, plus associated fees.
+Each grant awarded will require a donation to be made to Augean Ltd so that the grant can be released by GrantScape.
+This is called a Contributing Third Party (CTP) donation.
+The CTP donation covers Augean’s costs in providing monies for the grant through the Landfill Communities Fund, plus associated fees.

 Projects must be located within 10 miles of either of the two landfill sites at Kings Cliffe and Thornhaugh.
 Please see the map on the previous page.
 Priority may be given to applications received for projects located within 5 miles of the two landfill sites.

-Grants will be available for capital improvement works to public amenity projects.
+Grants are available for community projects delivering capital improvements to public amenities.
 Examples may include: